pcingola/SnpEff/src/docs/download.md

          java -jar snpEff.jar download GRCh38.76

       Note: Current human genome version at the time of writing is GRCh38.76.

-* Manual download: You can browse all available databases [here](https://sourceforge.net/projects/snpeff/files/).
-      Make sure the database version matches your SnpEff version (e.g. do not use a 2.1 database with SnpEff 3.0).

 ## Available databases
 There are over 20,000 databases available.